There are many ways that you can make an impact with your gift to the College. Two of these are the Collegiate Fund and endowments.

 Woods Hall Society: annual gift of $10,000

 Join us in enriching the academic life of the College of Arts & Sciences by contributing to the Collegiate Fund.
-Give to the fund now, contribute to the Collegiate Fund Endowment, or contact Rebecca Florence, director of College relations, (205) 348-8663 or firstname.lastname@example.org.
+Give to the fund now, contribute to the Collegiate Fund Endowment, or contact Allison Verhine, Director of College Support Boards, at (205) 348-7009 or firstname.lastname@example.org.
 You can also find detailed information about ways to give at giving.ua.edu.

 An endowment to the College of Arts and Sciences is a gift that is intended to permanently support a College program chosen by the donor.
 The endowment fund remains intact in perpetuity, while its earnings support students, faculty, and programs designated by the donor.